 Patrick Griswold

-Patrick Griswold, MSN, M.Ed., RN, is an associate professor in the Department of Human Services and Counseling and a clinical instructor in the Department of Nursing at Metropolitan State University of Denver.
+Patrick Griswold, MSN, M.Ed., RN, is a Professor in the Department of Human Services and Counseling and a clinical instructor in the Department of Nursing at Metropolitan State University of Denver.
 His areas of expertise include addiction medicine, mental health, counseling, affective learning and interprofessional education.
 He currently teaches Introduction Human Services; Pharmacology of Drugs and Alcohol; Addiction, Immunity and Infectious Diseases and oversees internships.

 Prior to joining MSU Denver, Griswold worked as a course coordinator and adjunct faculty at Massachusetts College of Pharmacy and Health Sciences.
 He was also an instructor at the University of Massachusetts Medical School and New York University.
 Griswold has worked as a staff nurse in addiction treatment services.